Dr-Noob/LinuxCustomization/README.md

 ## Other recomendations
 In my setups(openbox) I generally use [Arc-Dark](https://www.archlinux.org/packages/community/any/arc-gtk-theme) as `Gtk-Theme`, and my own [Arc-Dark-OSX](https://github.com/Dr-Noob/Arc-Dark-OSX) as `Window border`.

+You could download and prepare more than a theme and apply them dinamically with [autoconfigure](/autoconfigure.sh), which is a script to automatically switch between themes.
+The proper way to use it by running it from openbox autostart file and modifying it with proper paths.

 ## Some examples